-A fast step-up in global EV adoption is underway, with global sales jumping from 4% of passenger vehicles in 2020 to nearly 9% in 2021.
+A fast step-up in global EV adoption is underway, with global sales jumping from 4 percent of passenger vehicles in 2020 to nearly 9 percent in 2021.

 But to advance to a 50 percent global market share within eight years, we’ll need an immediate and ambitious leap in manufacturing, from four million EVs per year to tens of millions.